 - Students in online programs only are not eligible.

-How much money is awarded?
 How can the grant money be used?

 - C.A.R.E.S. grants must cover expenses resulting from the disruption of campus operations caused by the COVID-19 pandemic.
 This includes technology and connectivity needs related to distance learning, books and other instructional expenses, housing/rent/utilities, food/groceries, medical/dental bills, child care, and transportation.